 Although she initially strikes us as materialistic solipsist, Cher has good intentions and ultimately realises that girls should work on their brains and hearts along with their bodies in order to truly be happy.
-She refuses to give into the peer pressure to give “it” away and is adamant that she wants the whole package: the perfect setting, the perfect guy and the perfect look (even if this doesn’t exactly go to plan).
+She refuses to give into the peer pressure and give “it” away and remains adamant that she wants the whole package: the perfect setting, the perfect guy and the perfect look (even if this doesn’t exactly go to plan).
 She never settles for gross high school guys who think fart jokes are edgy and backwards hats are high fashion.
 Cher is set on romance.
 But, when she does try to captivate a guy, she doesn’t hesitate to send herself flowers and candy to let them know how desirable she is (if they didn’t already).

 Most importantly, Cher and Dionne both refuse to stop improving themselves, inundating us with motivation to push us through the week.
 Remember that no grades are ever final- use rhetoric, charm, empathy and matchmaking skills to persuade that grumpy old teacher to bump your grade from a B to an A. Whatever the case, be unabashedly yourself whether you volunteer to debate in front of the class or decide to donate your skis to the victims of a hurricane.
 Behind both their ditzy exteriors are hearts of gold.

 The look: Cher is a visual thinker; her wardrobe comes with a state of the art computer that picks outfits out for her, so she’s definitely ahead of 2017.
-When giving makeovers to the fashionably challenged, “sporadically” crop their old shirts and dye their hair a more natural colour.
+When giving makeovers to the fashionably challenged, you must “sporadically” crop their old shirts and dye their hair a more natural colour.
 Do squats until your buns feel like steel while watching Cindy Crawford’s ‘Aerobicized’.
 Work on your accent and vocabulary and read at least one book a week (choose from “Fit or Fat” or “Men are From Mars, Women are from Venus”).

 Cher’s plaid skirts make me nostalgic for an era I was just a baby in as they scream 90s chic, while her fancier slip dresses are short and usually accompanied by a feather boa or other simple accessories.
 Dionne is on the riskier side, sporting ‘unique’ hats and hipper ensembles.
 She is the cool to Cher’s classic.